mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 * v4.3 will become 5.0 to indicate drop of Python 2 support
   - Will **NOT** drop MantidPlot.
 * ISIS to consider how not autoupdate instrument PCs/IDAaaS.
+* Workbench:
+  - Hold up for dropping MantidPlot is sliceviewer replacement/advance plotting.
+  - ORNL has 2 GUIs that don't work in workbench.
+Considering rewrite of DynamicPDF.
+  - Target v5.1 for sliceviewer complete replacement.